aaronsbrown/prompt-templates/tech_github-issue-creation-prompt.md

    - Output only the content within `<github_issue>` tags.
    - This should be directly compatible with GitHub’s issue creation.
    - Do **not** include any AI commentary or reasoning in the final block.

+6. **GitHub Issue Submission**
+   - Prompt the user to confirm whether the generated issue is acceptable.
+   - If the user accepts, use the GitHub CLI (`gh issue create`) to submit the issue.
+   - Example command:

+     ```bash
+     gh issue create --title "[title]" --body "[body]" --label [bug|enhancement] --repo [owner/repo]
+     ```

+   - Replace placeholders with actual values based on the approved issue content.

 ## Format